 The agent's main learning focus is to acquire descriptions of the relevant objects, their properties, and the spatial and descriptive constraints between those objects.
 These are subsequently used to describe the preconditions for legal actions and the conditions for failure and goal states.
 Each descriptive set contains a number of parameters described by the mentor in response to agent queries for information.
 Following our goal for task acquisition to be incremental and continuous, the agent asks for additional training information whenever it encounters novel or unknown concepts, such as the verb move or the preposition left of.
 For task actions, the human also must specify which verbs need to be performed to carry out the action.
+For example, in the teaching dialog in Table 1, the action place is defined using the verb move (lines 5-7).

 The acquisition of a task begins with the mentor specifying the name of a new game: "the game is tic-tac-toe."
-If the agent already knows the game, it prepares to play/solve it when it is informed that its turn has come.
+If the agent already knows the game, it prepares to play/solve it when it is informed that it is its turn.
 Otherwise the agent initiates a structured dialog with the mentor.
 Future work will address this restrictive structured ordering by making the process more mixed-initiative, such as allowing the mentor to decide what to teach first, goals or actions.
 The intent of this dialog is to learn legal actions in the game and their conditions, and the goal and any failure conditions of the game.
-An example of this dialog between $Rosie{TAG}(R)$ and mentor (M) for Tic-Tac-Toe is displayed in Table 1.
+An example of this dialog between $Rosie{TAG}$ (R) and mentor (M) for Tic-Tac-Toe is displayed below in Table 1.